John Hervey, 7th Marquess of Bristol: Later years

 Though the Earl had come out as homosexual, on 14 September 1984 he married Francesca Fisher, then 20, the day before his 30th birthday.
 In sharp contrast to the Earl, Fisher was a teetotaler and a vegetarian, and he hoped she would be a calming influence on his life.
 He also wanted to give up drug use and homosexuality and produce an heir.
 His father refused to attend the wedding, going as far as to place an advertisement in The Times that he had a prior engagement.
 The marriage lasted for three years, but quickly fell apart after he started freebasing cocaine and using rent boys.
 During the marriage, the Earl accidentally drove a car halfway over a cliff while Francesca was a passenger.
 They had no children.
 He later formed a close friendship with James Whitby, who became a companion for most of the remainder of his life.

 The Earl inherited the title of Marquess of Bristol after his father died on 10 March 1985.
 Although Ickworth House had been given to the Treasury in lieu of death duties in 1956, and then handed over to the National Trust, he continued living there in the house's East Wing as part of the conditions.
 Following the collapse of his marriage, the Marquess became increasingly volatile.
 He blamed some of his difficulties on what he called "bad blood" and a "family disposition to depression".
 According to the Marquess, his father and mother both suffered from manic depression (now known as bipolar disorder) and he felt the same, though he appreciated that years of cocaine abuse had not helped matters.
 During this time, he saw his mother regularly, who was living in nearby Newmarket, using a helicopter to travel between there and Ickworth.

 In 1988, the Marquess was imprisoned for a year in Jersey for cocaine possession and trafficking; a contemporary report said he was spending around £25,000 a year on the drug.
 He served seven months of the sentence and was released in April 1989.

-The National Trust were unimpressed with the Marquess' behaviour, including dangerous driving around the estate and lack of control over his wolfhounds.
-They attempted to evict him from Ickworth House in 1994 but withdrew the threat because of the Marquess' ill health.
+The National Trust were unimpressed with the Marquess's behaviour, including dangerous driving around the estate and lack of control over his wolfhounds.
+They attempted to evict him from Ickworth House in 1994 but withdrew the threat because of the Marquess's ill health.
 In turn, the Marquess was upset about having to share Ickworth House with public visitors to the gardens; he fired a shotgun repeatedly into the air, shouting "fucking peasants, fucking National Trust!" at people.
 The House of Lords, by then under threat of reform, generally disliked the Marquess as his behaviour was damaging the House's reputation.